 Erfurt | University of Erfurt |

-Why These Cities Are Perfect for Indian Students
+Why Affordable Cities in Germany Are Great for Indian Students

-- Great Education: Public universities with high-quality research & English programs
+- High-Quality Education: Public universities with strong reputations

 Tips for Saving More While Studying

-- Apply early for student dormitories—they’re cheaper than private rentals
+- Apply early for student dorms—they’re much cheaper than private rentals

 Final Thoughts